DEPARTMENT OF BUSINESS

-The Toronto Programs
+The Off-Campus Programs

-The Toronto MBA program is designed to be responsive to the needs for management education at selected sites and is completed on a part-time basis over a three to four year period, on alternating Friday evenings and Saturdays.
+The off-campus MBA program is designed to be responsive to the needs for management education at selected sites and is completed on a part-time basis over a three to four year period, on alternating Friday evenings and Saturdays.
 Classes are held on approximately 21 weekends per year.
 Sessions are not held during July and August nor in mid-December to January.
 The annual start date is March/April.
-The program includes three major requirements--an integrated core curriculum, an integrated business research component, and 10 elective courses which are selected in part based upon the interests of the class.
+The program includes three major requirements-an integrated core curriculum, an integrated business research component, and 10 elective courses which are selected in part based upon the interests of the class.

-The Toronto CMA/MBA program, which leads to a MBA degree and a CMA designation, is completed on a part-time basis over a three to four year period, on alternating Friday evenings and Saturdays.
+The off-campus CMA/MBA program, which leads to a MBA degree and a CMA designation, is completed on a part-time basis over a three to four year period, on alternating Friday evenings and Saturdays.
 Classes are held on approximately 21 weekends per year.
 Sessions are not held during July and August or in mid-December to January.
 The annual start date is March/April.
 The program includes three major requirements: an integrated core curriculum, an integrated business research component, and 10 required specialized courses which are designed to meet CMA syllabus requirements.

 Note: On the recommendation of the MBA Admissions Committee, students may, at the time of admission, be granted advanced standing or exemption, to a maximum of eight half-credit courses toward the MBA or CMA/MBA degree for prior course credit.

 Requirements for Continuing in and Graduating from the Program

 Students' grades are assigned in accordance with the grading system outlined under General Regulations.

 All MBA students admitted as of September 1995 must achieve a minimum B- grade in all courses and achieve a B average or higher in order to graduate.